ScottMorse/bun-workspaces/README.md

 # in their `scripts` field
 bw run my-script

-# Run a script for a specific workspace
+# Run a script for a specific workspace by its package.json name or alias from the config
 bw run my-script my-workspace

 # Run a script for multiple workspaces
 bw run my-script workspace-a workspace-b

-# Run a script for workspaces using wildcard
+# Run a script for workspaces using wildcard (does not take into account workspace aliases)
 bw run my-script "my-workspace-*"

 # Run script in parallel for all workspaces